computefoundation/gnu-linux-application-management/README.md

 # Software categories

-Applications provides solutions for the following software categories:
+Applications provides the following solutions in each of the following software categories:

 ## Application servers